pulsejet/memories/README.md

 - **📦 Archive**: Store photos you don't want to see in your timeline in a separate folder.
 - **⚡️ Performance**: Memories is extremely fast.

+## 🌐 Online Demo

-To get an idea of what memories looks and feels like, check out the [public demo](https://memories-demo.radialapps.com/apps/memories/).
-Note that the demo is read-only and may be slow since it runs in a low-end free tier VM provided by [Oracle Cloud](https://www.oracle.com/cloud/free/).
-Photo credits go to [Unsplash](https://unsplash.com/) (for individual credits, refer to each folder).
+- To get an idea of what memories looks and feels like, check out the [public demo](https://memories-demo.radialapps.com/apps/memories/).
+- Note that the demo is read-only and may be slow since it runs in a low-end free tier VM provided by [Oracle Cloud](https://www.oracle.com/cloud/free/).

-## How to support development

-- **🌟 Star this repository**: This is the easiest way to support the project and costs nothing.
-- **🪲 Report bugs**: If you find a bug, please report it on the issue tracker.
-- **📝 Contribute**: If you want to contribute, please read file / comment on an issue and ask for guidance.
+- Photo credits go to [Unsplash](https://unsplash.com/) (for individual credits, refer to each folder).

 ## 🚀 Installation